qdanik/react-clean-architecture-boilerplate/README.md

 `docker-compose up` - use this command to start app

-`docker-compose down` - use this command to start app
+`docker-compose down` - use this command to halt app

 # Available Scripts